simokitafresh/database/docs/api-usage-guide.md

 | `DB_POOL_PRE_PING` | True | Health check before use |
 | `DB_POOL_RECYCLE` | 900s | Connection lifetime |

-When using Supabase Pooler (PgBouncer), the system automatically switches to `NullPool` mode.
+**Note**: When using Supabase Pooler (PgBouncer), the system automatically switches to `NullPool` mode, which disables connection pooling on the application side.

 ### Query Execution
 Multi-symbol queries use PostgreSQL's `ANY` operator for efficient batch retrieval: